Monterrey · Travel guide · Updated 2026

 Monterrey, nestled in the Sierra Madre Oriental mountains, is a vibrant city known for its modernity, rich culture, and stunning natural landscapes.
 As the industrial hub of northern Mexico, Monterrey offers an intriguing mix of sleek skyscrapers and traditional Mexican charm.
 Explore the city's historic center, where you can visit the beautiful Macroplaza, one of the largest public squares in the world.
 Nearby, you’ll find the stunning Catedral Metropolitana and the fascinating Museum of Mexican History.
 Don't miss the chance to stroll along Santa Lucia Riverwalk, a picturesque canal lined with lush gardens and cafes.
 Monterrey is also a paradise for nature lovers.
 The nearby Parque Fundidora is a vast urban park that blends industrial heritage with green spaces.
 For a more adventurous experience, head to the Chipinque Ecological Park or the Huasteca Canyon, both offering breathtaking views and excellent hiking trails.
 Food enthusiasts will delight in Monterrey's culinary scene, which includes everything from street tacos to fine dining.
 Be sure to try the local specialty, cabrito (roast goat), and visit the Mercado del Norte for a taste of authentic regional flavors.
 Whether you're an art lover, an outdoor enthusiast, or a foodie, Monterrey has something to offer every traveler.
 Its warm and welcoming atmosphere makes it a must-visit destination in Mexico.

-Neighbourhoods in Monterrey
+Neighbourhoods to discover in Monterrey

 Fundidora Park